 They lived at the end of the bus line, she explained, and while she wanted her son and daughter to have the experience of riding on a school bus, it took too long.
 In future her children would get off at our house and be driven home by the chauffeur.

 We spoke a number of times after that, me in my jeans on the stoop and she in her designer clothes from the window of the car.
 When she learned I was new to Mexico City she took it upon herself to give me a tour of the best shops and restaurants in our neighborhood.
 The children and I were invited to a midday meal with her husband and children.
-The event included a tour of their house–about 15 minutes away–and a stop in the kitchen to view the 5 uniformed staff and present my compliments to the cook in her white jacket.
+The event included lunch at their house–about 15 minutes away–and a stop in the kitchen to view the 5 uniformed staff and present my compliments to the cook in her white jacket.

 Soon after, Marit came over for coffee before meeting the bus.
 Our housekeeper, a wonderful young woman whom we did not require to wear a uniform, met us in the living room.
 I introduced them as I would any two people, using full names.
 To my surprise Marit immediately addressed the housekeeper using a common nickname rather than the housekeeper’s actual name.
 The grilling about work hours came next.
 It was an effective and not very subtle message: the housekeeper was getting above herself using her full name, not wearing a uniform, and leaving the kitchen instead of waiting to be assigned her work.

 Marit also called me the next day and took me to task for not making the housekeeper work more hours–a day maid should show up to work at 7:00 am at least.
 By asking the housekeeper to come at 10:00 I was only encouraging her to become lazy.
 I should note here that my husband generally referred to the housekeeper as the “Mexican Tornado” for her amazing work ethic.
 Marit’s words told me that there’s a caste system in Mexico that bottles up more people than just the Mexican Tornado.
 So escape it, people will mule drugs or risk an illegal crossing into the United States.
 Or both.

 There were no more coffee or lunches after that but the final break came when Marit called to ask if, as an American, I could get her maid a visa.
 The family wanted to go to Disneyworld and take their maid to look after the children in the evenings.

 I replied that I had no ability to obtain a visa for her maid and I never heard from Marit again.
 The car no longer stopped in front of my house to pick up her children.